tekutriveni/CODTECH/automl_framework/README.md

-# AutoML Framework using Machine Learning
+# AutoML Framework using Machine Learning         Intern ID:CITS1643

 Automatically selects the best ML model for any dataset — no manual tuning needed!